Gap Year in Israel and Italy

-Free Spirit gap year can also fit teens who are graduating from the residential-program world and would like to transition more smoothly into much less structured settings.
+- Young Adults who are graduating from a residential-program and would like to transition more smoothly into much less structured settings.

-We invite Young Adults to join our community, build and maintain relationships, and have an opportunity for self-exploration and an in-depth therapeutic process.
+We invite Young Adults to join our community, build and maintain relationships, and have an opportunity for self-exploration with the right amount of guidance and support.
 Our emerging young adults gain and develop self-regulation and executive functioning skills, independent daily living and social skills, and various hard-skills.
 They often describe this experience as filled with life-changing adventures.

 Throughout the year, the participants alternate between our main campus in a Kibbutz environment in Israel and various facilities and internships around Israel and central and northern Italy, around Rome and Tuscany.